yberreby/yberreby.github.io/content/posts/2025-07-19-i-used-arch-btw-macos-day-1/index.md

 I then encountered more issues.
 - `test-fs-cp.mjs` failed when trying to build `nodejs-22.17.0`.
-  I don't need this LTS node version anyway, so I replaced the `nodejs` package with `nodejs_24` and removed the corresponding `nodePackages` entries from the relevant `packages.nix` config, and the build succeeded.
+  I don't need this LTS Node.js version anyway, so I replaced the `nodejs` package with `nodejs_24` and removed the corresponding `nodePackages` entries from the relevant `packages.nix` config.
 - The `alacritty` configuration included in the template was obsolete, resulting in a number of `unused config key` warnings.
 - I had an issue with the `masApps` key, which included entries for `1password` and `wireguard`.
 I discarded these, as I need neither.
 - The Dock configuration was slightly broken out-of-the-box, but easy to adjust.